Baseball Hitting Drills

 Batting Cage BP

-Cage BP runs the same Live BP With Counts protocol described above, just with a JUGS or arm machine instead of a live arm.
-The advantage is consistent pitch speed and location; the trade-off is no read on a real release point.
-Use cage BP for high-volume mechanics work and alternate with live BP for game prep.
-Benchmark: sixty percent line drive rate across thirty cage swings.
-Cue: "every cage rep is a real swing."
-Common error: using cage time as rest, taking lazy swings without a target zone.
-Fix: mark target cones on the cage net so every swing has a place to go.
+Cage BP runs the same Live BP With Counts protocol off a JUGS or arm machine instead of a live arm.
+The payoff is consistent pitch speed and location; the trade-off is no read on a real release point.
+Use it for volume work and alternate with live BP for game prep.

 Hitting Stick Drill

 A coach (or a parent at home) holds a hitting stick (a lightweight pole with a foam-padded ball on the end) out at the front of the plate.
-Hitter takes ten swings, hitting the ball squarely off the stick.
-The drill isolates contact point and barrel control without requiring a tosser.
-Benchmark: ten consecutive clean contacts off the stick at belt height.
-Cue: "barrel through the ball, do not chop."
-Common error: chopping down at the ball instead of swinging level through it.
-Fix: coach raises the stick slightly so the natural swing path matches it.
+The hitter takes ten swings, hitting the ball squarely off the stick at belt height.

 Heavy Bat Underload-Overload